joshbegley/nyt-latest/README.md

 `The extra magma doesn’t mean it’s more likely to erupt, scientists say.
 In fact, the better measurement helps them to understand its future.`\
 https://nytimes.com/2022/12/01/science/yellowstone-volcano-magma.html?searchResultPosition=2

-**‘Jeanne Dielman’ Named Greatest Film of All Time in Sight and Sound Poll**\
+**Chantal Akerman’s ‘Jeanne Dielman’ Named Greatest Film of All Time in Sight and Sound Poll**\
-`The Chantal Ackerman drama is among several by female and Black directors in the respected once-a-decade survey, last conducted in 2012.`\
+`The  drama is among several by female and Black directors in the respected once-a-decade survey, last conducted in 2012.`\
 https://nytimes.com/2022/12/01/movies/jeanne-dielman-greatest-film-of-all-time-sight-and-sound-poll.html?searchResultPosition=3

 **11 New Books We Recommend This Week**\